-- 2. The County shall solicit, through a Competitive Procurement process Responses based on the Design Criteria Package and evaluate the Responses based upon the evaluation criteria in the Competitive Procurement documents which shall may include price, technical, and design aspects of the public Construction project, weighted for the project. - E. At the Procurement Management Department's discretion, the County may procure a Construction Manager at Risk pursuant to this Section 5.5, which Vendor shall provide advice to the County during the project planning phase on cost effectiveness of various design and Construction alternatives, scheduling, value engineering, and management, and will then take on the obligation for Construction of the project. - 1.
-The Construction Manager at Risk Vendor shall establish a Guaranteed Maximum Price and guaranteed completion date after the planning and design of the public Construction project is completed and prior to the initiation of Construction Services.
+- 1. The Construction Manager at Risk Vendor shall establish a Guaranteed Maximum Price and guaranteed completion date after the planning and design of the public Construction project is completed and prior to the initiation of Construction Services.
 The Guaranteed Maximum Price and guaranteed completion date shall be included in an Amendment and approved by the Vendor and the County. - 2.
 Performance and Payment Bonds, when required, must be provided prior to the Notice to Proceed for the Construction phase.

 5.6.
-Public-Private Partnerships and Unsolicited Proposals.
+Public-Private Partnerships.

-5.6.1 General.
+5.6.1.
+General.

-A. Section 255.065, Florida Statutes, outlines certain procedures for the Procurement of public-private partnership Contracts for the provision of Qualifying Projects, including the receipt and consideration of Unsolicited Proposals from interested private Vendors seeking to partner with the County.
-In the event the County determines on its own initiative that it is both practicable and advantageous for the County to pursue a Qualifying Project and consider a range of competing plans, Specifications, standards, terms and conditions so that adequate competition will result and Award be made not principally on the basis of price, but to the Proposer whose Proposal contains the most advantageous combination of price, quality or other features, the County shall utilize the procedures in this Ordinance for Request for Proposal or Invitation to Negotiate, as the County Manager or Designee deems appropriate.
-If a Qualifying Project includes CCNA Professional Services, the County shall comply with the provisions of Section 5.5.
+- A. Section 255.065, Florida Statutes, outlines certain procedures for the Procurement of public-private partnership Contracts for the provision of Qualifying Projects, including the receipt and consideration of Unsolicited Proposals from interested private Vendors seeking to partner with the County. - B. The following provisions are applicable to the County's receipt and consideration of Unsolicited Proposals from interested private Vendors seeking to partner with the County on a Qualifying Project. - C. In the event the County determines on its own initiative that it is both practicable and advantageous for the County to pursue a Qualifying Project and consider a range of competing plans, Specifications, standards, terms and conditions so that adequate competition will result and Award be made not principally on the basis of price, but to the Proposer whose Proposal contains the most advantageous combination of price, quality or other features, the County shall utilize the procedures in this Ordinance for Request for Proposal or Invitation to Negotiate, as the County Manager or Designee deems appropriate. - D. If a Qualifying Project includes CCNA Professional Services, the County shall comply with the provisions of Section 5.5.